-One of the first places to review when it comes to improving your social media results is your images.
-Competition for the attention of your followers is fierce on busy social media feeds.
+One of the first places to review to improve your social media results is your images.
+Competition for your followers’ attention is fierce on busy social media feeds.

 The more captivating and professional-looking your pictures are, the more chance you will have to create engagement on your posts.